GridTools/gt4py/docs/functional/architecture/0002-Field_View_Lowering.md

 ## Background

-The lowering must convert from a function body in field view, which allows temporary assignment statements to a single expression iterator IR, which is functional.
+The lowering must convert from a function body in field view, which allows temporary assignment statements to a single expression iterator IR, which is gt4py.next.

 Example (type annotations omitted):